 Tifft came to Saint Louis in 2016, following four seasons as a member of the men’s basketball staff at TCU, including the final two as an assistant coach.

 “We are excited to bring someone with Chris’ experience onto our staff,” Ford said when announcing Tifft's hire.
-“He has been a head coach and has experience at different levels.
-He knows what I’m going through on a day to day basis, and having him here to help me with the basketball operations is going to be crucial.
+“He has been a successful head coach and has experience at various levels.
+He knows what I’m going through on a day to day basis, and having him here to help me with the daily operations of our program is going to be crucial.
 Chris is going to be a great asset to our program.”

-Prior to his time at NMJC, Tifft led Lamar Community College to a 100-62 record in five seasons (2004-2009).
-During his tenure, the Runnin' Lopes posted three consecutive 20-win seasons for the first time since 1969.
-Tifft was named the 2009 District 9 Coach of the Year after leading the program to its first ever regional championship and NJCAA National Tournament appearance.
-Lamar concluded the 2009 NJCAA National Tournament with a 3-1 record and Fifth-Place showing, while finishing the season with a 28-10 overall mark.
+Prior to NMJC, Tifft led Lamar Community College (Col.) to a 100-62 record in five seasons as head coach (2004-2009).
+From 2007-2009, the Runnin' Lopes posted three consecutive 20-win seasons for the first time since 1969.
+Tifft was named the 2009 District 9 Coach of the Year after leading the program to its first ever Region IX championship and first ever appearance in the NJCAA National Tournament in Hutchinson, Kan.
+Lamar concluded the 2009 NJCAA National Tournament with a 3-1 record and Fifth-Place showing, while finishing the season 28-10 overall.

-Tifft finished his playing career at the University of Nevada, and went on to earn his master’s degree in secondary education from Nevada in 1999.
-He is married to the former Heather Davis of Carson City, NV.
-The couple has one daughter, Kamryn.
+Tifft earned a bachelor’s degree in geography from the University of Nevada in 1996 and a master’s degree in secondary education from the University of Nevada in 1999.
+Originally from Macomb, Ill., Tifft is married to the former Heather Davis of Carson City, Nev.
+The couple has a 12 year old daughter, Kamryn.